WellWired Journal

 Can scammers really copy a voice?

-Yes, in some cases.
+Yes, but it's not always perfect.
 That's why it helps to verify by calling back on a trusted number.

 Should I report scam calls?